 With its Pinus Radiata guardians, the studio has a splendid northerly aspect and 180° views to the stands of eucalypts and the rolling valley and hills.

-Hans’ studio may be visited at any time during opening hours ($10 fee), or as part of a guided tour.
+Hans’ studio may be visited at any time during opening hours on a self-guided tour, or as part of a guided tour.

 The studio, with its enormous window in the south-facing wall, was designed by architects Conrad & Conrad, in collaboration with Heysen.